Nonasymptotic Oblivious Relaying and Variable-Length Noisy Lossy Source Coding: Information Bottleneck Channel

 For the asymptotic setting where $n\to\infty$, the capacity for fixed-length description has been characterized in \cite{sanderovich2008communication} as

-The analysis in \cite{sanderovich2008communication} can show that the same asymptotic limit holds for $\mathsf{B}_{\mathrm{V}}^{*}$ as well.
-In the following subsections, utilizing the techniques in noisy lossy source coding, we will present nonasymptotic achievability results for the variable-length and fixed-length settings.
-Interestingly, the nonasymptotic results for the two settings are rather different.
+\cite{sanderovich2008communication} shows that the same asymptotic limit also holds for $\mathsf{B}_{\mathrm{V}}^{*}$.
+In the following subsections, using the techniques in noisy lossy source coding, we present nonasymptotic achievability results for the variable-length and fixed-length settings.
+Interestingly, the nonasymptotic results for them are rather different.